 - Any member may encourage other members to participate in the elections as long as no specific candidates are endorsed.
 This would mean that our Voter Guide, which does not endorse specific candidates, is a perfect medium to encourage members to participate.

 - Cochrane members with a staff function in the CET or in groups should not canvass for specific candidates, which the dictionary defines as soliciting votes from electors or members.
 They are not supposed to send emails around please vote for Sally Green or as another example Martin Burton is not supposed to say vote for Jani Ruotsalainen because that would be considered favoritism.
 However, also here information about all candidates would be perfectly allowed to be sent around.
+Get great bonuses on the site with lucky pharao.
+Limited offer.

 For the use of official Cochrane channels